Course Outline

 - Development of skills for conscious expression of agreement and refusal at work.

-- Skill in asking appropriate questions when communicating with clients.
+- Skill in asking appropriate questions in communication with the client.

 - Increased effectiveness in project work and teams.